 - Complete the Dual Enrollment Application

-- Choose courses from the Approved Dual Enrollment Course List
+- Choose online courses from the Approved Dual Enrollment Course List

 - Obtain signatures from their principal, guidance counselor and parents